hot-dogs/whots16-data-report/docs/source/4_section.md

 A 5-point running median filter was used to detect one- or two-point temperature and conductivity glitches in the thermosalinograph data.
 Glitches in temperature and conductivity detected by the 5-point median filter were immediately replaced by the median.
-Threshold values of 0.3 °C for temperature and 0.1 Siemens m-1 for conductivity were used for the median filter.
+Threshold values of 0.3°C for temperature and 0.1 Siemens m-1 for conductivity were used for the median filter.
 After running the filter, there were 13 internal temperature, 100 external temperature, and 913 conductivity points replaced with the median.